germal/OpenCVB/README.md

 -   Run Configure/Generate and then build the OpenCV project

--   Validate that VTK was correctly installed by looking at the OpenCVb/opencv/Build/Bin/Debug
+-   Validate that VTK was correctly installed by looking at the OpenCVB/opencv/Build/Bin/Debug

     -   And make sure that the opencv_viz\* dll’s are present

--   In OpenCVB’s VTKDataExample, open the mainVTK.cpp file and uncomment the first line “\#define WITH_VTK”
+-   In OpenCVB’s VTKDataExample, open the VTK.h file and uncomment the first line “\#define WITH_VTK”

-    -   Rebuild OpenCVB and it should be ready to run the VTK algorithms (they start with “VTK”)
+    -   Rebuild OpenCVB and it should be ready to run the VTK algorithms (they all start with “VTK”)

 Release vs. Beta
 ================